wooseoklee4/AP-BSN/src/datahandler/prepare_dataset.md

         # return {'clean': clenan, 'real_noisy': noisy_img} # paired dataset
         # return {'real_noisy': noisy_img} # only noisy image dataset
 ```
-In our code, we load images into [0, 255] range and RGB color order.
+In our code, we load images into [0, 255] range and RGB color order (it is optional).
 Additionally, we recommend you to prepare your custom dataset similar with above procedure.
 After this, change training dataset configuration.
 For example:

 ```
 ...